ShannonKroes/MSPN_privacy/README.md

 # Create a local conda virtual environment
 conda create -n myenv python=3.8 conda activate myenv
-Here, "myenv" should be replaced by the repository name of your choosing.

 # Install the IDE fo your choosing, e.g.
 conda install spyder